 CHS Algebra 2 is a demanding course intended for highly-motivated students who have successfully completed Honors Algebra 1 and Honors Geometry.
 Course content focuses on algebraic properties, processes, and representations as well as families of functions and their graphs.
 In-depth exploration of enrichment topics is also provided.
 Students are strongly urged to purchase a graphing calculator for this course.
-Through a partnership with Butler County Community College, students may opt to pay and pursue a 3 credit MATH 101 course: College Algebra.
+Through a partnership with La Roche University, students may opt to pay and pursue a 3 credit MATH 1010 course: College Algebra.
 For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.

 PREREQUISITE(S): 80% or better in Honors Geometry AND 85% or better in Honors Algebra 1 (7) and teacher recommendation.
-Butler County Community College requires a high school GPA of: Sophomore 3.25, Junior 3.0, Senior 2.75.
-Additionally, students are required to take Math placement exams or meet testing requirements through the ACT or SAT.
-BC3 provides placement testing opportunities in the summer prior to the school year.
-Students not seeking BC3 credit do not have to take placement exams.
+La Roche requires a high school GPA of 3.0.